FMarnix/DesWebCompleto2020/README.md

 ENG/:
 Projects realized along the course [Desenvolvimento Web Completo 2020](https://www.udemy.com/course/web-completo/) from Udemy.
 Couse and lectures by Jamilton Damasceno and Jorge Sant Ana.
-In this course i will learn and realize 20 projects using:
+In this course i will learn and realize 20 projects by using:
 -HTML5;
 -CSS3;
 -Javascript;